 While Magento 2 does not have built-in blogging solutions, there are plenty of add-ons that you can install to create blogs.
 You can host them with your online store.

-In comparison, Bigcommerce offers basic email marketing, with welcome emails and opt-in forms.
+In comparison, Bigcommerce offers necessary email marketing, with welcome emails and opt-in forms.

 Magento 2 currently hosts around 0.1% of the top 100 000 sites around the world, 0.3% of the top million, and 0.2% of the entire internet.
 The number of eCommerce stores being hosted by Magento 2 appears to be increasing among the top 100 000 and top 1 million.